 Established in 2001 by the Josiah Macy Jr. Foundation, this scholarship provides $5,000 to four (4) 2nd or 3rd year minority medical students who demonstrate financial need, as well as academic excellence, leadership, and commitment to service.

 Established by National Medical Fellowships Board member Neal Ball to honor the memory of his sister Mary Ball Carrera, this need-based merit scholarship is presented to an outstanding Native American woman enrolled in an accredited US medical school.
 This award recognizes outstanding academic achievement, leadership and community service.

 National Medical Fellowships National Alumni Council Scholarship

-Established in 2014 and composed of National Medical Fellowships Alumni, the National Alumni Council is divided into four geographic regions, each representing more than 4,000 Alumni.
-This is the inaugural year of the National Alumni Council Scholarship.
-The award will provide a $5,000 scholarship to eight (8) current fourth-year medical students from underrepresented minority groups who have demonstrated evidence of community service and leadership potential at an early stage in their professional careers.
+Established to help address the severe national shortage of physician-leaders who are committed to the health of underserved communities, this award will provide a $5,000 scholarship to eight (8) fourth-year medical students for the 2020-2021 academic year from underrepresented minority groups who have demonstrated evidence of community service and leadership potential at an early stage in their professional careers

 National Medical Fellowships Primary Care Leadership Program